RachelitaSE/RachelitaSE.github.io/index.md

 - 🧪 [Lab Page: Theory of Excited-State Phenomena in Materials](https://www.weizmann.ac.il/MCMS/Sivan/home)

 ## What I’m Doing
-Currently working in the Refaely-Abramson Lab focusing on the code development of our latest paper on the Exact-factorization DFPT (https://journals.aps.org/prb/pdf/10.1103/dmpv-zqdh).
+Currently working in the Refaely-Abramson Lab focusing on the code development of our latest paper on the Exact-factorization DFPT [EF-DFPT paper](https://journals.aps.org/prb/pdf/10.1103/dmpv-zqdh).

 ## Projects & Skills